Mohit6304/Blog-Website/README.md

 4.Set up the MySQL database by executing the necessary SQL scripts.
 You can find the scripts in the backend/db folder.
 Adjust the database connection details as needed in backend/db.js.

 5.Start the backend server:

-    -Navigate to the backend folder: cd backend
-    -Start the server: npm start
+    1.Navigate to the backend folder: cd backend 2.Start the server: npm start

 6.Start the frontend development server:

-    -Navigate to the frontend folder: cd frontend -Start the frontend: npm start
+    1.Navigate to the frontend folder: cd frontend 2.Start the frontend: npm start

 7.Open your browser and access the website at http://localhost:3000.